Sacrifices

 transformation-romans-12-1-2-1-638

-Not long ago I watched a documentary on the transformation that takes place inside a cocoon.
+Not long ago, I watched a documentary on the transformation that takes place inside a cocoon.
 With less than scientific language, let me explain it: a caterpillar is enveloped by a cocoon.
-While in that state the caterpillar literally dissolves into a pile of goo, then miraculously is rebuilt into a lifeform utterly different from what it was.
-It goes in as an ugly little worm and comes out a beautiful flying butterfly.
+While in that state, the caterpillar literally dissolves into a pile of goo, then miraculously is rebuilt into a lifeform utterly different from what it was.
+It goes in as an ugly little worm and comes out as a beautiful flying butterfly.
 The scientist’s explanation was longer, but not clearer.
-Quite simply, Continue reading
+Quite simply,

 Mercy